Correlation measures of a quantum state and information characteristics of a quantum channel: Applications to quantum channels characteristics

-for any input state $\rho\in\S(\H_A)$ and its purification $\hat{\rho}\in\S(\H_{AR})$, where the second equality is due to the generalized Koashi-Winter relation (\ref{KWS-gen}), while the third one follows from the generalized Xi-Lu-Wang-Li relation (\ref{Xi+++}).\footnote{$\mathfrak{M}^0_R$ is the set of all POVM on $\H_R$ consisting of one-rank operators.}
+for any input state $\rho\in\S(\H_A)$ and its purification $\hat{\rho}\in\S(\H_{AR})$, where $\mathfrak{M}_R$ is the set of all discrete POVM on $\H_R$ (since all the channels complementary to the channel $\Phi$ are isometrically equivalent (cf.\cite{H-c-ch}) to each other, the quantity $\bar{C}(\widehat{\Phi},\rho)$ is completely determined by $\Phi$ and $\rho$).
+The second equality in (\ref{ER-rep}) is due to the generalized Koashi-Winter relation (\ref{KWS-gen}), while the third one follows from the generalized Xi-Lu-Wang-Li relation (\ref{Xi+++}).
+The supremum in (\ref{ER-rep}) can be taken only over the set $\mathfrak{M}^0_R$ of all POVM on $\H_R$ consisting of one-rank operators (this is shown in Section 4).